snowair/phalcon-debugbar/README.EN.md

     echo $application->handle()->getContent();
     ```

-3. Copy `config/debugbar.php` to your config directory, and change some setting your want.
+3. Copy `config/debugbar.php` to your config directory, and change any settings your want.
 Than use it :

     ```
     $provider = new Snowair\Debugbar\ServiceProvider('your-debugbar-config-file-path');
     ```

-4. For multi modules application, you may need attach db and view service instance to debugbar:
+4. For multi modules application, you may need attach `db` and `view` service instance to debugbar:

     ```
     $di->set('db',function(...));